Published:

 Here’s how they are different:

 FHA loan insurance (MIP) — Nearly all borrowers who use an FHA loan to buy a house have to pay mortgage insurance premiums, or MIPs.
 The upfront MIP is usually 1.75% of the loan amount.
-The annual premium for most FHA borrowers is 0.8% to 1%, assuming a 30-year mortgage with 3.5% down.
+The annual premium for most FHA borrowers is 0.55%, assuming a 30-year mortgage with 3.5% down.
 The typical FHA home buyer has to pay the annual mortgage insurance for the life of the loan.
 This is a key distinction from conventional mortgage financing, covered below.

 The cost of insurance is another important factor.
 In many cases, the PMI assigned to a conventional home loan in Washington ends up being lower than the mortgage insurance required for an FHA home loan.
 But the qualification criteria for borrowers can be a bit more lenient with an FHA loan.